rukshar69/nextjs-gemini-chatbot/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the chat interface.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

 ## Challenges